evernation/phasmohelper_german/README.md

 # Phasmohelper (Jobus Fork)
 A web app for helping track ghost evidence in the game Phasmophobia.

-This is a fork of [Phasmohelper](https://github.com/zuffdaddy/phasmohelper) with my personal changes that are not suitable for pull requests.
+This is a fork of [Phasmohelper](https://github.com/zuffdaddy/phasmohelper) with my personal changes that are experimental or not suitable for pull requests.

 Changes from the original:
 - Greatly minimalized; does away with flavor and introductory text.
 Focus on the game details that can't be found in-game.
 - Changed evidence sliders to toggles.
 Right-click to cross out.
+- Can click on a ghost's name to individually exclude it.
 - In Nightmare mode, highlight guaranteed evidence with dotted borders.
 - Cursed possession toggling: the other buttons no longer disappear when you open one of them, and the description is instead placed below.
 - 'R' hotkey to reset evidence.